bitovi/academy/src/angular/14a-directive/14a-directive.md

 Structural Directives are types of Directives that are used to change HTML DOM layout, by adding, removing and manipulating Elements.
 <a href="https://angular.io/guide/structural-directives" target="\_blank" >Read more</a>

-## What ElementRef are in Angular
+## ElementRef
-In Angular, ElementRef (Element Reference) are a wrapper around a native DOM Element inside of a View.
+In Angular, ElementRef (Element Reference) is a wrapper around a native DOM Element inside of a View.
 The ElementRef class contains a property `nativeElement`, which references the underlying DOM object that we can use to manipulate the DOM
 <a href="https://angular.io/api/core/ElementRef" target="\_blank" >Read more</a>.
 When creating a Directive, we use ElementRef to gain reference to the HtmlElement, which the Directive will be used on, and perform any manipulation we need to.

-## What HostListener are in Angular
+## HostListener
 In Angular, @HostListeners() is a function decorator that allows you to listen and handle events from the host elements.
 Some examples of host events include `Keyboard`, `Click`, `mousehover` etc <a href="https://angular.io/api/core/HostListener" target="\_blank" >Read more</a>.
 When creating a Directive, we use the @HostListeners() decorator in the Directive Class to listen for host events.
 Based on the event, we can perform any action needed.